John Clayton (British actor): Early years

 In July 1872 Clayton played Joseph Surface in a long-running revival of The School for Scandal at the Vaudeville Theatre, after which he made a mark as the distraught father in an adaptation of Sandeau and Decourcelle's Marcel.
 Irving was beginning to make a reputation at the Lyceum Theatre, where Clayton joined the company in 1873.
 In 1875 he moved to the Mirror Theatre, playing a highly dramatic role, Hugh Trevor in All for Her.
 The Pall Mall Gazette described his performance as "remarkable".
 In January, 1877 he returned to the St James's, now under the management of Mrs John Wood, where he played Osip, in the long-running English version of The Danischeffs.
-In that year he married Eve Boucicault (1857–1900), daughter of the actor and playwright Dion Boucicault.
+In that year he married Eve Boucicault (1857–1900), daughter of the actor and playwright Dion Boucicault; their son- later an author, illustrator, and painter- was named "Dion" after his grandfather.
+They had two further sons- one born after Clayton's death- and a daughter.
 In January 1879 he played George D'Alroy in a revival of Caste at the Prince of Wales's Theatre.